Cat lying on grass

 Dieffenbachia

 This plant belongs to the so-called Aaron’s Rod family.
-It contains insoluble calcium oxalate crystals and oxalic acid, as well as plant toxins from the glycoside group.
+It contains insoluble calcium oxalate crystals21 and oxalic acid22, as well as plant toxins from the glycoside group.
 All parts of the plant are extremely toxic to animals.
-The active substances affect the mucous membranes of the gastrointestinal tract, the heart, the central nervous system and the muscles.
+The active substances affect the mucous membranes of the gastrointestinal tract, the heart, the central nervous system and the muscles21.

-Consequences: Severe swelling of the mucous membranes, blisters, drooling (after biting into it), as well as (after swallowing) vomiting, abdominal pain, colic, diarrhoea, breathing difficulties, heart arrhythmia and other serious symptoms.
+Consequences: Severe swelling of the mucous membranes, blisters, drooling (after biting into it), as well as (after swallowing) vomiting, abdominal pain, colic, diarrhoea, breathing difficulties, heart arrhythmia and other serious symptoms23.

 Ficus